 To Ice Or to Heat, That Is the Question!

-At the Modern Movement Clinic, we know that the evidence has shown that ice doesn’t help in the way we previously thought.
+At Modern Movement Clinic, we know that the evidence has shown that ice doesn’t help in the way that we previously thought.
 In fact, the creator of the RICE method has publicly addressed his theory to say as much.
 We suggest using what feels best to you.